dimkar121/DynaHash/README.md

 ```
 ## References
 - [1] A. Z. Broder, M. Charikar, A. Frieze, and M. Mitzenmacher.
 Minwise Independent Permutations.
 ACM STOC.
 1998.
 327–336.
 - [2] D. Karapiperis and V.S.
 Verykios.
 2015.
 An LSH-based Blocking Approach with a Homomorphic Matching Technique for Privacy-Preserving Record Linkage.
-TKDE 27, 4.
+IEEE TKDE 27, 4.
 2015.
 909–921.